oasmobile/php-http/README.md

 The format of `trusted_proxies` is an array of IP addresses.
 In addition, you can use CIDR notations in place of IP addresses if you would like to trust a subnet of IP addresses.

+###### AWS ELB Trusted Proxies

+In case your server is behind an AWS ELB, you should trust the REMOTE_ADDR variable as a trusted proxy, as this is the ELB IP.

+To make things easier, there is a shortcut setting called `behind_elb`, which defaults to `false`.
+If this setting is set to `true`, the direct IP set in REMOTE_ADDR will be considered trusted, and ignored when getting IP address from request.

+###### AWS Cloudfront Trusted Proxies

+There is a setting named `trust_cloudfront_ips`, which defaults to `false`.
+If this parameter is set to `true`, all AWS cloudfront ips will also be considered as trusted proxies.
+As a result, getClientIp() on a request will return the first IP address reaching AWS CloudFront

 [Silex]: http://silex.sensiolabs.org/ "Silex Micro-Framework"
 [Symfony]: https://symfony.com/components "Symfony Components"